ibexa/documentation-user/docs/customer_management/company_self_registration.md

 Self-registration allows your business customers to take charge and apply for a business account on your website by themselves.
 The application is not approved automatically, it has to go through the approval process in the back office.
-If it is accepted, the business partner receives an invitation link to the Customer Portal, where they can set up their team and manage their account.
+If it's accepted, the business partner receives an invitation link to the Customer Portal, where they can set up their team and manage their account.

 ## Submitting application